Programme Code: AK3619

 Venue: City Campus (all majors) and South Campus (Communication Design major only)

-Applications for 2017 will remain open until all places are filled.
+Applications for admission to our Undergraduate programmes, the Bachelor of Design and the Bachelor of Visual Arts, for 2018 is Friday September 29.
+Completed applications (including portfolio) submitted by this time will have priority.
 Acceptance into these programmes is based on academic achievement, the work submitted in a portfolio, and if required, an interview.

 Communication Design, Fashion Design, Spatial Design, Textile Design:

 Classical Studies, Design and Visual Communication (for Spatial Design only), Design (Practical Art), English, Geography, History, History of Art, Media Studies.

 Classical Studies, Design and Visual Communication, Design (Practical Art), Digital Technologies, English, Geography, History, History of Art, Mathematics, Media Studies, Photography (Practical Art), Physics.

 Classical Studies, Design and Visual Communication, Design (Practical Art), English, Geography, History, History of Art, Media Studies, Physics.

 You may be eligible to enter year 2 or year 3 of the degree if you have completed all or part of a design or visual arts degree at another approved tertiary institution.
 Applications for cross credits will normally be assessed after you receive an offer of place to the Bachelor of Design or the Bachelor of Visual Arts.
 For more information, click here or email firstname.lastname@example.org

 Enrolment in minors is subject to availability (not all minors listed above will be open for enrolment in a given year).
 You also have the option of studying a minor or elective papers from outside the Bachelor of Design degree.

 See the list of additional majors, minors and electives offered by the Faculty of Design and Creative Technologies.